jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 ## Quick Examples:

 ```
-// Let's assume $elem is a jQuery object that points to some element we are animating.
+// Let's assume elem is a jQuery object that points to some element we are animating.
-var queue = $elem.queue();
+var queue = elem.queue();

 // Remove the last function from the animation queue.
 var lastFunc = queue.pop();